North Northumberland – hidden Britain at its best

 - Travel Guide

-For many of our guests an evening meal is all part of the attraction of a Wolsey Lodge.
+For many of our guests evening meals are all part of the attraction of a Wolsey Lodge.
 They appreciate not having to go out looking for restaurants when often there’s even better food available at their lodge.

 Many of our hosts are qualified and professional chefs, just not rushing around in a busy restaurant kitchen.
 They have the time to prepare ambitious meals, served in the calm of a private home.